Bira/octopus-carnival/_drafts/stormtroopers.md

 and the real inner circle is the SS.
 And I think there were a few other iterations like that before they were all stomped flat in WW2.
-It's worth nothing that the members of such "inner circles" weren't necessarily more _competent_ than their pleb colleagues, just more loyal to the regime.
+It's worth nothing that the members of such "inner circles" weren't necessarily more _competent_ than their pleb colleagues, just more loyal to the regime and more willing to commit atrocities in its name.

+The "history" of stormtroopers differs a bit from that of the real world, of course.
+The bits of Star Wars history we're concerned about here are the three "eras" defined by the three main movie trilogies.
+Episodes 1 to 3 are the "prequel" trilogy, 4 to 6[^3] are the "main" trilogy, and 7 to 9 are the "sequel".
+"Eras" is a bit pompous - each one is only 20 years apart from the next and lasts a lot less than that.

+We'll look at that history below, but it's worth clarifying right now: all of the stormtrooper forces described below are _mechanically equivalent_.
+Any differences in their gear seem to be mostly cosmetic.
+Relevant variations will be noted in each force's entry.

+### The Prequels

+The Star Wars prequel trilogy tells us about the fall of the Galactic Republic, and the rise of the Empire.
+This sneaky asshole senator named Palpatine manufactured a war against a coalition of separatist planets and then handed the Republic a clone army on a platter so that they could fight it.
+He'd later use secret implanted instructions to have the Clones perform a violent takeover of the Republic.

+The Clones, then, are our first layer of the onion, supplanting those disparate planetary forces.
+Clones are mass-produced by a planet of biotech specialists, and quickly reach physical maturity while undergoing an intense regimen of training and indoctrination.
+After this, they're immediately deployed to the war with a vague promise of being given "freedom" after it ends.

+The Republic's acceptance of this "gift" was the first step on their road to fascism.
+Both because they decided to overlook the obvious ethical problems with the setup described above, and because they decided to not look too closely into that indoctrination.
+When Order 66 is given, the vast majority of clones instantly switch from being "our guys" to murdering all the Jedi and everyone else who could oppose Palpatine's power grab.

+### The Main Trilogy

-Imperial stormtrooopers are the same!
-I can easily see them being the "inner circle" to the regular armed forces, their ranks swelling with the sort of crass bully who truly believed in the Empire's new ideals until they were the entirety of the Imperial armed forces[^3].
-Imperial Officers seem to belong to a whole other hierarchy that gets to order troopers around, so they could have been the next layer on the onion.
+Imperial Stormtroopers are our second layer of the onion, supplanting clones and eventually replacing them entirely between the end of the prequels and the start of the main trilogy.
+They rely on traditional recruiting to build their numbers, their ranks swelling with the sort of crass bully who truly believed in the Empire's new ideals.
+Imperial Officers seem to belong to a whole other hierarchy that gets to order troopers around, descended from the one that commanded clones.
+They're the next layer of the onion.

 After that you get a succession of more specialized groups that vary with the specific piece of media you're watching.
 Some sort of black-armored elite trooper is almost traditional by now.
-There's also a number of sinister organizations that vary with the specific work you're watching, such as the creepy investigators of the Imperial Intelligence Bureau or even an actual Inquisition full of Dark Side Force users.
+There's also a number of sinister organizations that vary with the specific work you're watching, such as the creepy investigators of the Imperial Security Bureau or even an actual Inquisition full of Dark Side Force users.
 The franchise usually seems to buy into the statement that the people in these innermost circles really are more competent, so when they appear they tend to be named villains.

+Darth Vader and all of the people who directly reported to him feel like they'd be the core of this particular onion... after all, he was the Emperor's personal disciple.
+But even in at the start of the main trilogy, you see that there's a group of high-ranking Imperial officers who are competing wit him for that spot.
+So you definitely have room to have multiple organizations all of which claim to be the top dogs of the Imperial forces in your campaigns.

+### The Sequel Trilogy

+If the Galactic Empire are Nazis, the First Order are neo-Nazis.
+An organization full of people who idolize the Empire and what it stood for, and try to imitate its visuals, command structure, and penchant for oppression and atrocity.

-The First Order of the "sequel" trilogy is pretty much the Empire with a different name, and everything I said about the Empire applies there.
-It might be at an earlier stage of the nazi onion since they still have powerful officers among the troopers (like Commander Phasma), but the SS-like officer corps with their Hugo Boss uniforms is already there and growing.
+Everything I said about the Empire applies there.
+It's at a comparatively earlier stage of the nazi onion since they still have powerful officers among the troopers (like Commander Phasma), but the SS-like officer corps with their Hugo Boss uniforms is already there and growing.
+Kylo Ren is our wannabe Vader here, and he's also already clashing with the officer corps to see who deserves to be at the top.

+First order stormtroopers supplement their traditional recruiting with forcibly kidnapped children that undergo similar indoctrination and training to the clones of yesteryear.
+There are no "special units" of extra-badass troopers with different armor, but you get more instances of random troopers who turn out to not be mooks, and who give our heroes some more trouble all by themselves.

 ## Trooper Gear